Pathological physiology is a science that studies causes - aetiology, and mechanisms - pathogenesis of disease.

 Teaching Asst.
 Andrija Vuković, MD

-Teaching Assoc.
+Teaching Asst.
 Nikola Mitović, MD

-Teaching Assoc.
+Teaching Asst.
 Aleksandra Nenadović, MD

 Asst.
 Prof. Svetolik Spasić, MD, PhD